 One day is all you need here to thoroughly explore the petrified log trails, colorful sandstone formations, and the Painted Desert scenery.

-This post is the ultimate guide to Petrified Forest National Park.
-Learn the best time to visit, how to get there, the best things to do, and a sample itinerary, all in this blog post!
+This post is the ultimate Petrified Forest National Park itinerary and guide.
+Learn the best time to visit, how to get there, and how to spend your time in the park, all in this blog post!

 Did you know that Petrified Forest National Park was completely underwater over 200 million years ago?
 During the Triassic period, this part of Arizona was actually located about where Costa Rica is now.
 Huge rivers flowed through this humid and tropical region and deposited rocks and trace minerals into the environment.